Drvenik Veli

-Drvenik Veli is an island in Croatian part of Adriatic Sea.
+Drvenik Veli is a Croatian island in the Adriatic Sea.
 It is situated in the middle of the Dalmatian archipelago, northwest of Šolta, 1.8 km from the mainland.
 Its area is 12.07 km².
 The highest peak is 178 metres high.
 The only settlement on the island is the near-eponymous village of Drvenik Veliki ([dr̩v̞ɛ̌niːk v̞ɛ̂likiː]) with a population of 150 (2011 census).

 The island was first inhabited in the 15th or 16th century.
-In Croatian documents from the 13th century, the island is mentioned as "Gerona" or "Giruna".
-Main industries are agriculture, fishing and tourism.
-The coast of the island consists of many sand and pebble beaches.
+The main industries on the island are agriculture, fishing and tourism.
+The coast of the island is mainly rocky, but also has a few famous sand and pebble beaches like Krknjaši and Kokošinje.

+Etymology

+Since ancient times, the island has been known by its Romanized name, Zirona.
+The name Zirona likely originated from the Illyrian root "gųer" meaning "forest", possibly because of the island's once dense woodlands.
+In Croatian documents from the 13th century, the island is mentioned as Girona, Gerona or Giruna.
+Some suggest that the name Girona might have Greek origins, derived from the noun "gyrona" meaning "rounded object", a notion supported by the island's somewhat rounded morphology.
+The Croatian name Drvenik ("veli" means "large" in Croatian) finds its origin in the Croatian word "drvo", meaning "wood", establishing a link either to its Illyrian roots, according to some, or to the town of Drvenik near Makarska, from which a significant portion of its population migrated in the 17th century.